-TMJ pain, also known as TMD, is a very difficult area of the temporomandibular joint disorder - when affected, people may experience pain, pressure, weakness, and headaches caused by TMJ joints.
-The joint combines the chewing function, swallowing and stabilizing the cervical spine and shoulder girder.
+TMJ pain, also known as TMD, is a very difficult area of the temporomandibular joint disorder - when affected, people may experience pain, pressure, weakness and Headaches caused by TMJ joints.
+The joint combines the chewing function, swallowing and stabilizing the cervical spine and Shoulder Pain girder.
 TMJ pain affects patients in many ways - it does not give you the ability to chew without pain, cracking or noise when opening/closing the mouth, headache, migraine and muscle tension in the neck, face and hands.

 The TMJ connector connects the lower jaw to the skull.
 TMJ bids are made up of very important relationships and muscles.

 The muscles are responsible for mastification (chewing)- these muscles are one of the strongest muscles in the human body.
 The load transfer through the TMJ joint exceeds 200lbs when opening and closing the mouth.
 The TMJ also plays a very important role in balance.